box/developer.box.com/content/guides/authorization/custom-app-approval/index.md

 # Custom App Approval

+A Box Admin needs an application's client ID in order to properly authorize it in the Admin Console.

 Application that are configured with [JWT][jwt], [Client Credentials Grant][ca], or [App Token][app-token] authentication must be authorized by a Box enterprise Admin before it can be used.

 ## Approval Notifications

-A semi-automated process for app approval is available in the Developer Console.
+A semi-automated process to submit an app approval is available in the Developer Console.

 Navigate to the **Authorization** tab for your application in the [Developer console][devconsole].